Frequently Asked Technical Questions

 3. Do not wear loose clothing or jewelry which may become entangled in the tool.

-4. Make sure work piece and bit are secure.
+4. Make sure your work piece and bit are secure, before starting any cutting operation.

 5. Keep rotating cutters away from body and face during use and coast down period of router.

-6. Always unplug router when changing cutters and/or making adjustments.
+6. Always unplug your router when changing cutters and/or making adjustments.

 WARNING

 • Router bits are for use with router machines only.
-Before using any router bit, read router machine owner’s manual as well as the owner’s manual for any router machine accessory in-tended for use.
+Before using any router bit, read router machine operation manual as well as the owner's manual for any router machine accessory intended for use.

-• Prior to use, remove protective coating from bit and always examine router bit for damage (cracks, breakage).
-Don't use if damage is suspected.
+• Prior to use, remove protective coating from each bit and always examine router bit for damage (cracks, breakage).
+Don't use the bit if any damage is suspected.

-• Be sure ball bearing is securely held on edge cutting bits by checking allen screws or hex nuts before use.
+• Be sure ball bearing is securely held on edge cutting bits by checking allen screw or hex nut before use.

 • Failure to follow all safety instructions and warnings, can result in serious bodily injury.